Wera is a dedicated pro-European, a committed environmentalist, and Bath’s first female Member of Parliament.

 She met her husband William in Berlin and they married in 1989.
 The following year they moved to Liverpool, where she was awarded a DAAD arts scholarship.
 She became a member of the Bluecoat Artists in central Liverpool, and opened a commercial modern art gallery on Falkner Street, one of the first of its kind in the city.

 The family's four children were all born in Liverpool, but they moved to Rochdale in 1999 to be closer to William’s industrial textiles business.
 It was in Rochdale that Wera became involved in politics again.
 She was elected as a councillor in 2004 for the Norden ward and served there as councillor until 2014.
 Her time as councillor was defined by her opposition to the proposed development of 650 homes on contaminated land of a former asbestos factory.
 The development, which included a nursery, was finally blocked in 2011 after 7 years of persistent campaigning.
-Wera also led a campaign to save a local Library Building from being sold to the private sector and being demolished.
+Wera also led a campaign to save a local Library Building from being demolished.
 The campaign was successful, and to this day the building is owned and managed by the Norden Community Trust providing vital community facilities.

 Wera was cabinet member for the Environment on Rochdale Council from 2006- 2009, chair of the Health Scrutiny committee 2009-2010 and then served as the Liberal Democrat Group Leader until 2012.
 From 2007-2010 Wera was the Lib Dem Parliamentary candidate for Heywood and Middleton, the second constituency within Rochdale Borough Council and the constituency of her council ward.